 at the Village Club of Sands Point

-The Sands Cemetery, located within the Village Club of Sands Point property, was an African American cemetery in use between 1815 and 1854.
+The African-American Cemetery, located within the Village Club of Sands Point property, was a small cemetery in use between 1815 and 1854.

 There are only three interments in the cemetery:

 and his mother Margaret Sands